Famous/famous-angular/docs/unstable/directive/animate/index.md

-This directive is used to specify the animation of an element in a <a href="api/directive/faAnimation">faAnimation</a> directive
+This element is used to specify the animation of an element in a <a href="api/directive/faAnimation">faAnimation</a> directive